rjkviegas/skills-workshops/week-1/mocking_1/COACH_INSTRUCTIONS.md

 Using the whiteboard and the images in ./images, demonstrate the principle of isolating unit tests using doubles:

-- First, using a simple example with `DockingStation` and `Bike`
+1. Using a simple example with `DockingStation` and `Bike`
-- Then, more generally using a large OO system with lots of dependency chains.
+2. More generally using a large OO system with lots of dependency chains.

 ### Demonstration